surifirstpin/biplus_documentation/docs/Visualization.md

  - **Dynamic Height**  it will display the height as per the values in funnel chart.
 For example higher values is referred with larger height and lower values is referred with low height.

  - **Dynamic Slope**  it will display the potential covered based on the value.
- - For example higher value is referred with bigger slope and lower value is referred with smaller slope.
+ - **For example:** higher value is referred with larger slope and lower value is referred with lesser slope.

- - **Load Animation** on selecting the check box the column values in funnel chart will appear as moving image.
+ - **Load Animation** the column values in funnel chart will appear as moving image.

 ##  Gauge Chart